-A wide variety of infrastructure is found throughout the forest.
-This includes both recreational and management infrastructure.
-Recreational infrastructure includes various kinds of interpretive signs, gates, fences, trails, tracks, boardwalks, picnic facilities, car parks and viewing platforms.
-These are found across a wide range of sites across the region.
-These areas are maintained and upgraded by ForestrySA as necessary.
-A variety of different kinds of management infrastructure are found across the estate, and include fire towers, depots, roads, airstrips, water sources and quarries.
+A wide variety of recreational and management infrastructure is found throughout the forest including various kinds of interpretive signs, gates, fences, trails, tracks, boardwalks, picnic facilities, car parks and viewing platforms.
+These areas are maintained and upgraded by ForestrySA in a coordinated manner. .